Public & Child Dental Health

 Division of Public and Child Dental Health

-The Division is a collection of individual but cohesive and collaborative academic divisions, including active research and services units, to include, Orthodontics, Paediatric Dentistry, Public Dental Health (including Communication, Law and Ethics) and Special Care Dentistry.
-The department’s operational and strategic plan is set within the context of the goals and objectives of the School and Hospital, as part of the Faculty of Health Sciences in the University of Dublin at Trinity College.
+The Division is a collection of individual but cohesive and collaborative academic divisions, including active research and services units, to include, Orthodontics, Paediatric Dentistry, Special Care Dentistry and Public Dental Health.
+The division’s operational and strategic plan is set within the context of the goals and objectives of the School and Hospital, as part of the Faculty of Health Sciences in the University of Dublin at Trinity College.

 The primary aim of this area of clinical and academic expertise is to develop the skills for the diagnosis and treatment of malocclusions of the teeth and jaws.